}

 Regulatory engagement on Modern Slavery

-As a leading voice and platform for learning and action, UN Global Compact Network Australia has built a strong reputation for supporting businesses to tackle modern slavery and regularly engages with government and regulatory bodies on the design and operation of modern slavery laws and regulations in Australia.
+As a leading voice and platform for learning and action, UNGCNA has built a strong reputation for supporting businesses to tackle modern slavery and regularly engages with government and regulatory bodies on the design and operation of modern slavery laws and regulations in Australia.
 Select public submissions relating to modern slavery can be found below:

 Get Involved

-Register your interest to be involved in the Modern Slavery Impact Initiative or to join our nationwide Modern Slavery Community of Practice at secretariat@unglobalcompact.org.au.
+Register your interest to be involved in our Modern Slavery program, or to join our nationwide Modern Slavery Community of Practice at secretariat@unglobalcompact.org.au.

 Our topics